Ganas

 Jaime Escalante was a teacher who inspired his students to work hard.
 He referred to the desire to work hard as “ganas”.
 That PBS special and the A- I got on my homework became my motivation.

 All that hard work got me to Corporate America.
-Over the years, I’ve proven myself.
-Now, people come to me when they need good answers and when they need stuff done well.
 Work life isn’t always easy, but I work hard.
 And when I feel frustrated, upset, or tired, I look back at that young girl in the principal’s office, and think to myself, “keep your chin up, kid!”